pkg install xorg

 This section demonstrates how to configure the X Display Manager on FreeBSD.
 Some desktop environments provide their own graphical login manager.
 Refer to GNOME for instructions on how to configure the GNOME Display Manager and KDE for instructions on how to configure the KDE Display Manager.

 To install XDM, use the x11/xdm package or port.
-Once installed, XDM can be configured to run when the machine boots up by editing this entry in /etc/ttys:
+Once installed, XDM can be configured to run when the machine boots up by adding the following line to /etc/rc.conf:

-ttyv8 in this entry indicates that XDM will run on the ninth virtual terminal.
+XDM will run on the ninth virtual terminal by default.

 The protocol for connecting to XDM is called the X Display Manager Connection Protocol (